xixihaha1995/MPI-WRF-EnergyPlus/README.md

 ### introduction

-This repo includes thee full software developing path for integrating [EnergyPlus](https://github.com/NREL/EnergyPlus) into [WRF](https://github.com/wrf-model/WRF).
+This repo includes the full software developing path for integrating [EnergyPlus](https://github.com/NREL/EnergyPlus) into [WRF](https://github.com/wrf-model/WRF).
 The integration part is developed using Fortran(MPC_SendRecv) in WRF, and C API (MPI_Recv, MPI_Send) for EnergyPlus building energy model.

 ### set the ep shared file path: